 Plant-Based Knitting Yarns: What to Choose, and Where to Buy

-Plant-based yarn means yarn made from plant fibres, not animal fibres.
-So, no wool, alpaca, cashmere, mohair, silk, or yak.
+Plant-based yarn are free from animal fibres (so no wool, alpaca, cashmere, mohair, silk, or yak).
 You’ll usually see cotton, linen, hemp, bamboo, or blends that mix plant fibres together.

 People look for plant-based knitting yarns for simple reasons.
 Some have allergies.
 Some prefer vegan materials.
 Others knit in warm homes or hot climates, where wool can feel like a thick jumper in August.